 Our villages and downtowns are at the heart of our communities.
-They provide places for people to go, things to do, and opportunities to interact with neighbors and visitors alike.
+They provide people places to go, things to do, and opportunities to interact with neighbors and visitors.
 Today's economic picture of the Village of Hyde Park indicates a need to celebrate strengths, and to identify challenges and seek opportunities for revitalization and economic growth.
 The Village of Hyde Park has been actively working to make their community center a more vibrant place to be.
-Over the past decade a number of planning projects have been completed, as a result,, the Town and Village have taken steps to move beyond the planning stage by implementing planning recommendations that center on streetscape improvements and wayfinding.
+Over the past decade a number of planning projects have been completed, and the Town and Village have taken steps to move beyond the planning stage by implementing planning recommendations that center on streetscape improvements and wayfinding.

 Focusing on streetscape improvements that make a "street for everyone" is a sound investment for the future of Hyde Park.
 Walkable, bikeable streets provide opportunities for social interactions and enhancement of the overall sense of community.
 Improvements to accessibility, connectivity and safety for multimodal transport have added benefits for the local economy.
 Pedestrians and bicyclists typically frequent businesses more readily, linger longer in commercial districts and, in turn, contribute directly to the local economy.
 This Main Street Action Plan that incorporates these concepts, acting as a tool for the community to use as it implements its vision.
-In addition to an improved streetscape, the Plan considers other important functions of the Village streets, in particular as utility corridors.
-The Plan suggests that when planning to invest in infrastructure to improve the Village water, wastewater and stormwater, a "dig once" approach be taken, where projects are done more efficiently, and impacts are reduced by addressing all street infrastructure needs simultaneously.
+The Plan considers other important functions of the Village streets, in particular as utility corridors.
+The Plan suggests that when planning to invest in infrastructure to improve Village water, wastewater and stormwater, a "dig once" approach be taken.
+This approach will ensure projects are completed efficiently and impacts reduced by addressing all street infrastructure needs simultaneously.

-This Plan recognizes essential nexus that exists between the transportation network, economic development and community vitality.
+This Plan recognizes the essential nexus that exists between the Village transportation network, economic development and community vitality.
 By making better connections for all modes of travel within the village, and taking advantage of Hyde Park's assets, new opportunities can be developed.
-Growing interest and use in the Lamoille Valley Rail Trail has the potential to serve as a conduit that encourages activity and tourism in the Village, although there is work to be done to provide reasons for people to leave the trail and come into the village.
-By connecting the Village more effectively to other parts of Town, available assets grow.
-Natural resources like Cady's Falls, the Green River Reservoir, and the nearby Long Trail provide opportunities for outdoor recreation.
+Growing use of the Lamoille Valley Rail Trail has the potential to serve as a conduit that encourages activity and tourism in the Village.
+Hyde Park's challenge is to provide reasons for people to leave the trail and come into the village.
+By improving Village connections to other parts of Town, available assets can be more effectively leveraged.
+Natural resources like Cady's Falls, the Green River Reservoir, and the nearby Long Trail provide opportunities for outdoor recreation immediately adjacent to town.